DZakh/rescript-schema/README.md

 Ok("Goodbye World!")
 ```

-`defaulted` augments a struct to add transformation logic for default values, which are applied when the input is undefined.
+The `defaulted` augments a struct to add transformation logic for default values, which are applied when the input is undefined.

 #### **`S.deprecated`**